Move C heap allocations into GC heap for RVALUE object data

 Despite the Optcarrot performance drop we feel that these results are promising for the future of this work - taking into consideration our significantly worse allocation performance (improving allocation performance is a high priority part of our roadmap).

-Updated by eightbitraptor (Matthew Valentine-House) 6 months ago
+Updated by eightbitraptor (Matthew Valentine-House) over 1 year ago

 nobu (Nobuyoshi Nakada) wrote in #note-2: